 The Mayo Hotel

-The historic Mayo Hotel looks forward to welcoming you.
-For years oil tycoons and businessmen such as J. Paul Getty and John D. Rockefeller said “Meet me at The Mayo” and now you can say the same.
-Since its original grand opening in 1925, the Mayo Hotel has been dedicated to providing the ultimate Mayo experience for its guests.
-Today, The Mayo Hotel combines Tulsa’s tradition of sophistication with modern amenities to surround guests in historic luxury.
+For years, oil tycoons and businessmen such as J. Paul Getty and John D. Rockefeller considered the Mayo Hotel their home away from home, and now you can say the same.
+Since its original grand opening in 1925, the Mayo Hotel has been dedicated to providing the ultimate stay for its guests.
+The hotel combines Tulsa’s tradition of Art Deco sophistication with modern amenities to surround guests in historic luxury.